 Patients with CRPS are also treated with physical and occupational therapy, spinal cord injections, local anesthetic, nerve blockers, and Botox injections.
 Anti-anxiety and antidepressants are regularly prescribed and can induce unpleasant side effects, as can all the medications used to treat CRPS.

 Recent studies are encouraging.
 And medical marijuana doctors have reported marked improvements for CRPS sufferers who use medical marijuana and cannabinoid-infused medicines.

 Trauma and chronic pain are known to significantly deplete cannabinoids produced by the body’s inherent endocannabinoid system (ECS).
 The application of medical marijuana has been shown to simultaneously interact with and replenish a deficient ECS, resulting in symptom relief.

-In this article, we’ll explore how and why medical marijuana may effectively treat the symptoms of CRPS as well as which strains of marijuana and which cannabis products offer the most relief from physical and psychological pain.
+How and why medical marijuana may effectively treat the symptoms of CRPS as well as which strains of marijuana and which cannabis products offer the most relief from physical and psychological pain?

 CRPS TYPE I

 CRPS is a debilitating chronic pain syndrome.
 It is alternatively known as reflex sympathetic dystrophy.